kterra/Inteli-2024-1B/materiais/tutorial-sails/tutorial-sails-part1-EN.md

-# Tutorial for Implementing CRUD with Sails.js from Backend to Frontend - Part 1
+# Implementing CRUD with Sails.js from Backend to Frontend - Part 1

 To follow this tutorial, you need to have a Sails project created.
 If you don't have one yet, create it using the command:
 ```